sallzzbr/udacity-jasmine/README.md

-# HOW TO run
+# HOW TO RUN

--clone or download repo.
+1. Clone or download repo.
--run index.HTML
+2. Run index.HTML
--have fun.
+3. Have fun.